Lukas570/Linux-Kernelupdate/README.md

 I tested the Script on multiple Debian-based Distros (Debian, Kali etc...).
 If you are using Ubuntu please tell me if the script worked for you or not.
 I wasn't able to compile the Kernel completely on Ubuntu-Studio it failed after a while.
 If you have a fix for this or maybe have suggestions how to extend this script even further let me know!

+If you want to distribute my script please give me credit!

+Cheers